- CLASS: Amphibia (Amphibians)

 - SPECIES: 220

 Here I am—don't eat me!
-Poison frogs are known as the jewels of the rain forest and come in just about every color combination you can think of: red and black, yellow and green, orange and silver, blue and yellow, green and black, pink and silver.
+Poison frogs are known as the jewels of the rainforest and come in just about every color combination you can think of: red and black, yellow and green, orange and silver, blue and yellow, green and black, pink and silver.
 Their sparkling colors, however, are not for beauty but for warning: “Hey!
 Here I am, and I am poisonous, so don’t even think about eating me!”

-While most species are considered toxic but not deadly, they are distasteful to a predator and can even be fatal.
+While most frogs are considered toxic but not deadly, they are distasteful to a predator and can even be fatal.
 The poison can cause serious swelling, nausea, and muscular paralysis.
 If a predator survives the mistake of trying to eat one, it will remember tasting such a frog and will not try to eat anything similar in the future.
 In this way, an entire population of frogs of a particular color can benefit from the predator’s experience with only one of their kind.
 However, there is one snake, the Leimadophis epinephelus, that is immune to poison frog toxins and feeds on the little creatures.

 Poison frogs are often called poison dart frogs because the Choco people of western Colombia use the poison of one species, the golden poison frog, to coat the tips of the blow darts they use for hunting.
 The Choco use waxy leaves to pick up the frogs and dip their blow darts in the frogs’ skin secretions.
 Just a tiny drop can kill the birds and small mammals that the Choco hunt for food.
 A single golden poison frog, which is no larger than a bottle cap, can supply enough poison for 30 to 50 darts, and the dart's poison remains active for up to a year.
 Researchers have found this frog’s toxins to be 200 times more potent than morphine and could potentially be used in medicine.